Skip advert

 Advertisement - Article continues below

-With low prices across the board, the top-spec model with the Hybrid powertrain is a decent buy, with lots of kit, a smart look and low running costs.
+With low prices across the board, we reckon the top-spec model with the Hybrid powertrain is a decent buy, with lots of kit, a smart look and low running costs.
 However, if you’re a company car buyer, then the e-C3 in the same trim is a better option.

 Citroen C3 alternatives